mxstack/mxdev/README.md

 ### Problem

 There is a constraint file like `-c constraints.txt` with a package `foo.bar` with a version pin.
-Then it is not possible to install this package in a requirements file editable like `-r requirements.txt` with `-e -e git+ssh://git@github.com/orga/foo.bar.git@fix-99#egg=foo.bar`.
+Then it is not possible to install this package in a requirements file editable like `-r requirements.txt` with `-e git+ssh://git@github.com/orga/foo.bar.git@fix-99`.

 ### Idea